jtrip/justintriplett.com/content/RePelican.md

 Title: Re: Pelican
 Date: 2014-11-21 13:49
 Category: /var/log
-Tags: Python, Pelican, website, #ItsATrap
+Tags: Python, Pelican, website, #ItsATrap, Static Site Generators

 If you happen to have seen this site sometime durring the first 3 quarters of 2014 you would have noticed a change.
 Specifically from a CherryPy-BootstrappedSlate-website devoid of any content, to the content rich (hah) flat bootstrapped site which is being produced with Pelican now.
 Maybe you didn't notice these things, and maybe that is for the better. :)